Diamond H Herd Sires

 ADG 4.68 RFI -.60 REA 13.73 (114) IMF 4.19 (134) BF .39 (127) RUMP FAT .38

 Well, if I ever thought that the money I spent on bull testing was not worth it….finding this guy was proof…bull testing DOES pay off!
 I found two great bulls in just one test (see 19E below)!
 This one, was an OUTLIER in every category!
 His test started with 320 bulls, 14 breeds.
 He was number one on ADG, beating #2 by .60 pounds, doing so with a negative RFI!
 And he is packed full of carcass traits.
-We brought him home and put him on a small group of fall calves.
-His birth weights were a little wide…82 to 98, but EVERY calf, male AND female had an Adj WW over 700#!
-So we used him extensively on our Spring 2020 herd, and are anticipating the results!
 All bulls have a hole…his is that he is a 7/8 percentage, he is out of a 3/4 blood cow (the other 1/4 is Wagyu, that’s where he gets that carcass performance.
-He is also scurred…the other side, he is homozygous black, Angus black.
-This guy is the real deal, and we will be collecting him in fall of 2020.
-Peterbuilt, is the first bull I think is gonna out perform the Ranger11r bull.
-Time will tell, but I am surely excited about this bull, and what he can do for our program.
+He is also scurred…and on the other side, he is homozygous black, Angus black.
+This guy is the real deal, so we collected him in fall of 2020.
+Peterbuilt, is a very stylish bull that produces good calves with lots of growth.
+His birthweights are not low…he is no heifer bull, but is a great choice on cows of every type!

 19E PB94119 DOB 10/8/2017 BW 64 Adj.
 WW 631 Adj.
 YW 1033